heathervv/trcc/README.md

 11. Store counsellors in DB
 12. Store shifts in DB
 13. Connect API counsellors to web [GET]
-14. Connect API shifts to web [GET]
+14. Connect API shifts to web [GET] (per month)
 15. Connect filled shift logic to API [POST]
 16. Connect admin removing counsellor from shift to API [POST]
 17. Connect EBU logic (add/remove) to API [POST]

+## Additional Stories
+1. Error handling (when two counsellors happen to book the same shift at the same time)
+2. Browser and device test

 ## Things to confirm with Laura
 - How do we feel about Sunday being the first day of the week now?